This update provides an overview of the Small-scale Renewable Energy Scheme (SRES) inspections program for solar batteries installed from 1 July 2025.

 The most common labelling issues for substandard – technical non-compliant installations include:

-A compliant warning label must be installed at the main switchboard and all intermediate distribution boards to show a multimode inverter with alternative supply has been installed and to follow the shutdown procedure for safe isolation.
-The sign must also include the text ‘Neutral and earth circuits may be live under fault conditions’.
+A compliant warning label must be installed at the main switchboard and at any intermediate distribution boards where a multimode inverter with an alternative supply is connected.
+The label must include the shutdown procedure for safe isolation and the statement ‘Neutral and earth circuits may be live under fault conditions’

-The most common wiring issue for substandard – technical non-compliant installations is:
+The most common wiring issues for substandard – technical non-compliant installations are:

 RCDs are designed to protect against electric shock and fire by cutting off power when an electrical fault occurs.
 RCDs must be correctly configured and installed wherever alternate supply circuits exist.